matplotlib/matplotlib/doc/api/api_changes.rst

   - new module transforms supplies Bound1D, Bound2D and Transform
     instances and more

-  - Changes to the matlab helpers API
+  - Changes to the MATLAB helpers API

     * _matlab_helpers.GcfBase is renamed by Gcf.
 Backends no longer need to derive from this class.
 Instead, they provide a factory